Member | Established: 1988 | Member since 1992

 SMO 5: International Public Sector Accounting Standards

 The Ministry of Finance is responsible for the adoption of public sector accounting standards in Jordan which are cash-basis IPSAS.
-A five-year IPSAS implementation road map is in place, with implementation assistance being provided by the United States Agency for International Development under Jordan’s Fiscal Reform Project.
+An IPSAS implementation road map is in place, with implementation assistance being provided by the United States Agency for International Development under Jordan’s Fiscal Reform Project.
 Significant progress has been made in supporting the Government of Jordan’s application of the cash-basis IPSAS.
-The project envisions a gradual transformation from cash basis to accrual basis of IPSAS accounting with completion of this project now slated for 2021.
+The project envisions a gradual transformation from cash basis to accrual basis of IPSAS accounting with completion of this project now slated for 2025.

 Over the past few years, the JACPA as well as the IASCA have been involved in the project to provide the following support: (a) producing seminars/training courses on the subject; (b) giving consultancy and advice in implementing each standard; (c) recommending the adoption of best accounting policies, if any, that will serve the Jordanian economy and governmental budget; and (d) providing any other assistance to the project as needed.
 Prior to the adoption decision by the Ministry of Finance, JACPA was active in raising awareness of IPSAS and promoting their adoption through meetings with the government officials.